ProgrammDuck/Fermi/README.md

-# RNPPS-Bot
+# Fermi
 Discord python bot.

 ## Description
-Proker is a private bot made just for fun.
+Fermi is a private bot made just for fun.
 There are many fun commands here.
 There are also commands for moderation.
 The bot will be installed on a physical server on May 2, 2025.

 ## Project Structure